 1) The Golden Years

-If your cat is in the 15-20 age group, leg concerns could be the product of old age rather than due to a serious medical condition.
-It’s just wear-and-tear on your cat’s bones and joints.
+If your cat is in the 15-20 age group, leg concerns could be the product of old age rather than a serious medical condition.
+It’s just natural wear-and-tear on your cat’s bones and joints.

-However, this is why professional care is needed.
-Chalking the situation up to old age means that they’re not getting treatment.
+However, this is why veterinary care is needed.
+Chalking the situation up to old age means that your pet isn’t getting treatment.
 If your cat is in pain, this discomfort needs to be reduced.